 What is Wiedemann-Steiner Syndrome?

-Wiedemann-Steiner syndrome is a rare genetic disorder resulting from mutations in the MLL (also known as KMT2A) gene on the long arm of chromosome 11.
-The syndrome was originally described in 1989.
+Wiedemann-Steiner Syndrome (WSS) is a rare genetic disorder resulting from mutations in the MLL (also known as KMT2A) gene on the long arm of chromosome 11.
+The syndrome was clinically described in 1989, but was not genetically identified until 2012 by a group of researchers in England lead by Dr. Wendy Jones.
 The gene encodes a histone-modification enzyme — that is, it helps modify the expression of other genes.
 The condition is autosomal dominant, meaning that only one abnormal copy of the gene is needed for a person to have the syndrome.
 In a majority of cases to date, the mutation occurred de novo — that is, neither parent was affected and the mutation is sporadic.
 Offspring of those with WSS have a 50% chance of having WSS.

 Wiedemann-Steiner Syndrome may be related to global developmental delays, sleeping difficulties, feeding and digestion complexities, unusual facial features, short/petite stature, hypotonia, dental issues, hairy elbows, long eyelashes, etc.